minestronesoprano/ellehacks2021/README.md

 ### Tech Requirements
 Our app is currently not hosted on a domain.
 For the time being, you may download the repo, run EllehacksApplication.java and then, in the frontend folder path, run our React app by entering ```yarn start``` in your terminal.<br/>

-In the meantime, you may view a virtual tour of our object!
+In the meantime, you may view a virtual tour of our product below, or <a href="https://youtu.be/iTpVSSHqkcA">watch our demo</a> instead!
 ![landing page](./images/intro.png)
 <p align="center"><sup><i>Landing page</i></sup></p>